 On a different scale, less frequent or shorter droughts can cause considerable challenges for a business.
-Disruption to water supplies and reduced likelihood of drought-breaking weather requires tactical responses to manage limited water supply on the farm.
-Actions such as finding alternative water sources and managing existing water sources will lessen the risk of fully depleting water supplies and optimises catchment capacity to make the most of water stock in the event a drought-breaking rain when it finally occurs.
-For example, keeping livestock out of dam water maintains the quality of the residual and structure of the containment, prevents animal distress and mortality from bogging in low water mud and protects refill quality.
+Disruption to water supplies and reduced likelihood of rain is likely to require tactical responses to manage limited water supply.
+Actions such as finding alternative water sources and managing existing water sources will lessen the risk of fully depleting water supplies, and optimises catchment capacity to make the most of stock water in the event of rain.
+For example, keeping livestock out of dam water maintains the quality of the water and structure of the containment, prevents animal distress and mortality from bogging in low water mud and protects refill quality.

-An unusually dry period has varying impacts depending on the season and risk mitigation responses will vary accordingly.
-The Chance of extremes - Unusually dry tool could indicate the chance of rainfall being in the lowest 20% of the historical range for a specified time, ranging from a week to three months.
-So a dry outlook for spring might prompt a manager to secure supplementary feed early, in anticipation of increased demand over a dry spring and a potentially low-yielding harvest of silage and/or hay on farm.
-A dry outlook during autumn and winter might prompt reassessment of the feed budget and subsequent decisions on grazing rotations and plans to build a feed wedge over winter.
-An example of such a dry outlook for late autumn is shown in Figure 4 using the decile bar chart tool.
+An unusually dry period has varying impacts depending on the previous seasonal conditions and time of year, therefore risk mitigation responses need to vary accordingly.
+The Chance of extremes unusually dry tool could indicate the chance of rainfall being in the lowest 20% of the historical range for a specified time (ranging from a week to three months).
+A dry outlook for spring might prompt a manager to secure supplementary feed early, in anticipation of increased demand during summer.
+A dry outlook during winter could trigger reassessment of the feed budget and consider agistment in an area with higher expected rainfall, or selling off specific classes of stock.
+An example of such a dry outlook for late autumn is shown in Figure 4.